-Due to its peculiar cubic shape and solid black color, the Royal Library is also known as the Black Diamond.
-This architectural masterpiece, designed by Danish architect Schmidt Hammer Lassen, is located on Slotsholmen, just by the waterfront.
-Aside for six reading rooms and a great selection of books, the Black Diamond also includes a café, bookshop, exhibition room and restaurant.
-Moreover, theatrical performances, concerts and conferences take place in a specially designed area, which can host up to 600 people.
+Due to its peculiar cubic shape and solid black colour, the Royal Library is also known as the Black Diamond.
+This architectural masterpiece, designed by Danish architects Schmidt Hammer Lassen, is located on Slotsholmen, just by the waterfront.
+As well as six reading rooms and a great selection of books, the Black Diamond includes a café, bookshop, exhibition room and restaurant.
+Moreover, theatrical performances, concerts and conferences take place in a specially designed area that can host up to 600 people.

 Copenhagen International School

-The Copenhagen International School was inaugurated in the beginning of March, welcoming 1200 pupils from 80 countries to a 25,000-square meter building.
-Four asymmetrical towers comprise the newly built school, which is located in Nordhavn just on the waterfront, offering a great view for students ages 3 to 19.
-Besides its peculiar size – and the fact that each of the four sections of the school has different interior design – what makes this building special are the 12,000 solar panels on its façade, making it one of the world’s largest solar panel systems integrated in one building.
-It seems like the Danes did it again, with sustainability, style and innovative interior and exterior design combined in one structure.
+The Copenhagen International School was inaugurated in 2017, welcoming 1,200 pupils aged between three and 19 from 80 countries.
+Four asymmetrical towers comprise the newly built school, which is located in Nordhavn, right on the waterfront, and offers great views over the Øresund.
+Besides its peculiar size – and the fact that each of the four sections of the school has a different interior design – what makes this building special are the 12,000 solar panels on its facade, one of the world’s largest solar systems in one building.
+It’s a very Danish way to design a building, with sustainability, style and innovative interior and exterior design all brought together in one structure.

 Bella Sky Copenhagen

-Whoever comes across the two 75-meter leaning towers that rise above Ørestad’s ground can’t help but look up in awe.
-Each tower contains approximately 400 rooms and, on the 23rd floor, the hotel bar offers a spectacular view of the city.
-Scandinavia’s biggest hotel was designed by 3XN, and the final result definitely meets the area’s standards.
-With glass and aluminum on the outside and 200 different innovative designs inside the rooms, Bella Sky is considered one of the most stylish hotels in Denmark.
+Whoever comes across the two 75-metre (246-foot) towers rising above Ørestad can’t help but look up in awe.
+The towers are eye-catching, to say the least, leaning away from each other to create a playful, striking silhouette.
+They each contain about 400 rooms and, on the 23rd floor, the hotel bar offers a spectacular view of the city.
+Scandinavia’s biggest hotel, Bella Sky was designed by 3XN, and with its glass and aluminium exterior and 200 individual, innovative designs inside the rooms, it’s definitely one of the most unusual hotels in Denmark.